That's What I Sed

 hola

 The sed command combined with the -i flag is required to edit a file and switch entire words or expressions.
-Without the -i flag, sed would only show the word bonjour for hello in stdout only.
+Without the -i flag, sed would only show the word bonjour for hello in stdout or in the commandline only and not actually edit the file.

 Looking at the syntax from the above run sed command, we can see that ’s/hello/ is the word in the document you want to have substituted and bonjour/’ is the word you want to replace it with.